moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Interval Hint

-The `Interval` subscription hint allows subscribers to request for the range of objects by specifying values pertaining to start group/object sequence and end group/object sequence.
+The `Interval` subscription hint allows subscribers to request for  range of objects by specifying values pertaining to start group/object and end group/object sequences.

 The payload for Interval hint has the following structure: